The Old House, Hereford: History

 The coat of arms above the front door is that of the Worshipful Company of Butchers, although Hereford is reported to have had its own butchers' guild when the house was built.

 The fireplace in the south east room came from another house in the city and is probably 15th century.
 The moulded frieze on the second floor is early 18th century.
 In a 1931 report, the house was described as the "best preserved example of a timber framed house in the city".

-The Old House became a Grade 1 listed building in 1952.
+The Old House became a Grade I listed building in 1952.

 Museum

 Since 1929, the Old House has been a museum presenting life in Jacobean times.
 The house is furnished in the style of the period.
 Objects on display include baby walkers and wall paintings.
 The museum's beds include at least one from Penrhyn Old Hall.
 In 2017, new embroidered bedspreads were displayed on the beds in the museum.

 The museum has displays on three floors.
 Access to the upper floors is by stairs, there is flat access around the ground floor.

 In 2017, Herefordshire Council refurbished the Old House and changed its name to The Black and White House Museum.